newcleo-dev-team/lbh15/joss/paper.md

 concentration is controlled to fall in the range where the protective oxide layer formation is assured [@nea].

-The implementation of irradiation-related properties with new tutorials is planned as future improvement.
+The implementation of irradiated liquid metals' properties with new tutorials is planned as future improvement.

 [^1]: https://www.python.org/dev/peps/pep-0008/ - *Style Guide for Python Code.
 PEP 8.* - G. van Rossum, B. Warsaw, and Coghlan - 2001
 [^2]: https://pypi.org/project/pycodestyle/ - pycodestyle 2.11.1